 The first and most important step to reducing burnout is to know the symptoms.
 Psychologist Sherrie Bourg Carter, Psy.D., notes that symptoms of burnout tend to fall into three categories:

 - Physical and emotional exhaustion

 - Feelings that you have failed to accomplish anything

 - Cynicism and detachment

 These three categories include specific symptoms such as insomnia, anxiety, loss of appetite, and lack of productivity.
-If you recognize any of these signs in yourself or a fellow Vet Nurse, it is time to swing into action and follow the steps below.
+If you recognize any of these signs in yourself or your team, it is time to swing into action and follow the steps below.

 - Struggles managing workload

 - Issues working with clients and co-workers